Committee Overview

 -

-Crisis committees operate on a different speed and system from all other types of committee.
-They feature a heightened level of debate that requires delegates to think critically under pressure, respond swiftly to evolving circumstances, and be active leaders in the committee room.
+Specialized committees feature a heightened level of debate that requires delegates to think critically under pressure, respond swiftly to evolving circumstances, and be active leaders in the committee room.
 Typically, delegates in these committees are seeking to challenge themselves with an exciting and dynamic committee environment.